-- rules are respected.
-Appendix 2 of this LAA contains figures showing the sales destinations of the various categories of aggregates produced in Cumbria, and the discussion below draws on the collated data. - 3.38 The aggregates survey conducted in 2015 (2014 calendar year data) showed that 77% of sales of sand and gravel from Cumbria's quarries were to destinations within Cumbria and a further 9% to elsewhere in the North West region (see Figure 4, Appendix 2).
-Just under 12% of sales were to Scotland, almost 2% to the North East region, only 0.5% to the Yorkshire-Humber region and 0.2% to elsewhere in the UK or Northern Ireland (NI).
-In comparison to the last BGS-DCLG survey conducted in 2009, sales within the North West region, including Cumbria, were 78%.
-A significant increase of sales is reported between 2009 (1%) and 2014 (nearly 12%) to Scotland.
-Over the same timescale, sales to the North East region have been cut by two-thirds, whilst sales to the Yorkshire-Humber region have dropped significantly from 7% to 0.5%.
-Sales to the rest of the UK and NI have also dropped. - 3.39 The 2015 aggregates survey (2014 sales data) indicates that 94% of all crushed limestone sales, including high and very high specification roadstones as they are not separated out in the BGS survey questions, were within the North West region; this is split 65% within Cumbria and 29% to elsewhere in the region.
+- 3.41 The 2015 aggregates survey (2014 sales data) indicates that 94% of all crushed limestone sales, including high and very high specification roadstones as they are not separated out in the BGS survey questions, were within the North West region; this is split 65% within Cumbria and 29% to elsewhere in the region.
 Very little was sold outside the North West: 4% to the Yorkshire-Humber region, 1.5% to the North East and 0.1% to Scotland (see Figure 5, Appendix 2).
 In the 2009 BGS survey, a comparable 95% was sold within the NW.
 Sales to Yorkshire-Humber have doubled since 2009 (they were 2%), whilst sales to the North East region have increased slightly, up from 1% to 1.5%.
-Sales to Scotland have fallen by a quarter, whilst sales to other parts of the UK and NI have fallen slightly. - 3.40 The 2015 aggregates survey (2014 sales data) indicates that 62% of all crushed igneous and metamorphic rock sales, including high and very high specification roadstones, were within the North West region; this is split 6.5% within Cumbria and 55.5% to elsewhere in the region (see Figure 6, Appendix 2).
+Sales to Scotland have fallen by a quarter, whilst sales to other parts of the UK and NI have fallen slightly. - 3.42 The 2015 aggregates survey (2014 sales data) indicates that 62% of all crushed igneous and metamorphic rock sales, including high and very high specification roadstones, were within the North West region; this is split 6.5% within Cumbria and 55.5% to elsewhere in the region (see Figure 6, Appendix 2).
 Sales to the North East region were 23%, to Yorkshire-Humber were 9% and to Scotland 1%.
 There were also very low sales to both Derbyshire and the West Midlands, who both received just under 0.5% of sales each.
 In the 2009 BGS survey, a significantly higher amount (82%) was sold within the NW.
 Sales to Yorkshire-Humber almost doubled since 2009 (5.5%), whilst sales to the North East region have increased almost five-fold, up from 5% to 23%.
-There were no sales recorded to Derbyshire in 2009, and other regions of the UK and NI received 6.5% of total sales. - 3.41 The 2015 aggregates survey (2014 sales data) indicates that 82% of all crushed sandstone sales, including high and very high specification roadstones, were within the North West region; this is split 20% within Cumbria and 62% to elsewhere in the region (see Figure 7, Appendix 2).
+There were no sales recorded to Derbyshire in 2009, and other regions of the UK and NI received 6.5% of total sales. - 3.43 The 2015 aggregates survey (2014 sales data) indicates that 82% of all crushed sandstone sales, including high and very high specification roadstones, were within the North West region; this is split 20% within Cumbria and 62% to elsewhere in the region (see Figure 7, Appendix 2).
 Sales to the North East region were only 3%, to Yorkshire-Humber were 4% and to Scotland 0.5%.
 There were very low sales to other parts of the UK and NI, but a surprisingly 'high' figure of 6.5% to Derbyshire.
-In the 2009 BGS survey, a significantly higher amount (98%) was sold within the NW, with just 2% of sales recorded as going to the Yorkshire-Humber region.

-3.42 Results of both the 2009 and 2014 sales data, confirm that the major market for all aggregates from Cumbria continues to be the North West region (see Table 1).
+In the 2009 BGS survey, a significantly higher amount (98%) was sold within the NW, with just 2% of sales recorded as going to the Yorkshire-Humber region. - 3.44 Results of both the 2009 and 2014 sales data, confirm that the major market for all aggregates from Cumbria continues to be the North West region (see Table 1).
 Further detail available in 2014, shows that within the NW, the majority of sand and gravel and limestone sales are within Cumbria; this may be due to the high cost of transport, and the fact that none of the Cumbria quarries transport significant volumes by rail.
 The internal markets for igneous, metamorphic and sandstone sales of aggregates have fallen since 2009, with higher sales recorded further afield in 2014.
 This may be accounted for if it is the high and very high specification roadstones within these aggregate types, which are in greater demand, with fewer alternative options across the UK, for road and motorway building and maintenance.